finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Built-in Type

 Rosetta includes a number of built-in types that are deemed fundamental and applicable to any model.
 Those types are defined at the language level.
-There are two types of built-in types:
+There are three types of built-in types:
 - basic type
+- parameterized basic type
 - record type

 #### Basic Type